UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 1. Preparation: Wash your hands thoroughly with unscented soap.
 Do not touch the inside of the bottle or the underside of the cap, as your skin oils and natural bacteria will skew the lab results.

-2. The “First Draw”: If you are looking for lead or copper, you must capture the “first draw.”
-This involves collecting the very first water that exits the tap after sitting stagnant in the pipes for a minimum of six hours (usually first thing in the morning).
-This ensures you capture the highest concentration of heavy metals leaching from your pipes.
+2. The “First Draw”: If you are looking for lead or copper, you must capture the first draw.
+This involves collecting the very first water that exits the tap after letting water sit for 6-8 hours for lead testing (usually first thing in the morning).
+This ensures you capture the highest concentration of heavy metals leaching from stagnant pipes.

-3. The “Flush”: For general mineral content or VOCs, the lab will instruct you to let the water run for two to three minutes before filling the vial.
-This guarantees you are testing the fresh water sitting in the municipal main line, rather than the water sitting idle inside your household faucet.
+3. The “Flush”: For general mineral content or VOCs, you must utilize the flush method, running water for 2-3 minutes for general chemistry before filling the vial.
+This guarantees you are testing the fresh water sitting in the municipal main line, rather than the water resting idly inside your indoor faucet.

 Illustration explaining water test terms MCL, PPM, and PPB with a glass of water and test document.